-You can also be sure that you are actually getting the wood type and quantity that you pay for, and are not getting ripped off by disreputable wood sellers.By burning properly seasoned firewood, sold by FAA suppliers, in a well maintained fireplace you can enjoy your fire without polluting the air around you.
+You can also be sure that you are actually getting the wood type and quantity that you pay for, and are not getting ripped off by disreputable wood sellers.By burning properly seasoned firewood in a well maintained fireplace you can enjoy your fire without polluting the air around you.

 Why?
 The reason that Sustainable Firewood is so good for the environment, is that all of the carbon which is produced during combustion is reabsorbed by trees as they grow.
 It is worth noting that even "green" energy generators such as wind farms, hydro stations and solar collectors create a lot of greenhouse gas during manufacture and construction.

 Firewood is not often recognised as a practical, readily available source of "green" energy.
 Unlike other sources of "green" energy, firewood does not need major capital investment or infrastructure.